hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 # Detection Example
 ![Banner](images/detection.gif)
 This example demonstrates object detection.
-It uses YOLOv6n model.
+It uses YOLOv6n model as default.
+It supports also yolov8s and yolox_s_leaky models.
 It uses Hailo's NMS (Non-Maximum Suppression) layer as part of the HEF file, so all detection networks which are compiled with NMS can be used with the same code.

 #### To run the example use: